-Guided tours are great for adults and college groups who prefer a customized experience.
-These tours are designed with adults in mind but can be adapted for family groups.
+Group visits are great for those who prefer a customized experience.
 Please tell us if you have children in your group.
 Admission to both Carnegie Museum of Art and Carnegie Museum of Natural History are included.
-Extended tours include extra time for hands-on investigation of authentic specimens in a museum classroom.

 Group Tour Pricing